imflash217/flash_blog/content/post/emoji-support copy.md

 ShowBreadCrumbs: false
 cover:
   image: https://i.ibb.co/K0HVPBd/paper-mod-profilemode.png # "<image path/url>"
-  # these have a recommended image aspect ratio which is 4:3 in most of the cases.
-  # People should be using 1200x628 or somewhat similar size for cover images for better results.
-  #
   # can also paste direct link from external site
   # ex. https://i.ibb.co/K0HVPBd/paper-mod-profilemode.png
   # ex. https://avatars.githubusercontent.com/u/12234745?v=4